DeyLak/redux-restify/README.md

 ### 31.01.2020 (0.5.0)
 1. Added boolean `clearOldPages` parameter(default - true) to clearPages actions.
 If passed false, oldPages are not cleared by this actions, so data can still be displayed, while loading new one.

+### 10.02.2020 (0.6.0)
+1. Added second callback parameter `makeRetry` to code callbacks function.
+Call it to retry the request.